pnvnd/observability/docs/tutorials/db/mssql.md

 ## FAQs

 ### I can't expose my credentials in the `mssql-config.yml` file, how to deal with this?
-Use the New Relic CLI tool to obfuscate usernames, passwords, etc.
+Use the New Relic CLI tool to obfuscate usernames, passwords, etc.  See [New Relic Secrets Management](https://docs.newrelic.com/docs/infrastructure/host-integrations/installation/secrets-management/#newrelic-cli-obfuscation).

 ```cmd
 newrelic agent config obfuscate --value '{\"username\":\"sa\",\"password\":\"NewRelic1!\"}' --key 'datacrunch-key'